 Fast 250x200mm X-ray or Neutron Imaging CameraOur latest camera has exceptionally low noise, high resolution and fast readout over large areas.
 We use the new 1 inch Sony ICX694ALG EXview HAD CCD II to give a resolution of 2750x2200 pixels over an area of 250x200mm (90 µm resolution).
 Dark current is virtually eliminated by thermo-electric cooling by -35C, and high speed readout noise is low.
-The total noise count in 300s over 6 million pixels is only ~2000 counts, and that can be reduced to ~500 with the isolated hot pixel filter of imageJ.
-That is amazingly low, resulting in exceptional dynamic range.
+The total noise count in 300s with the cooled CCD is only ~1c/s/pixel (~300 counts in up to 65,536), resulting in excellent dynamic range.
 The 180mm long front section can easily be removed to change between different neutron and x-ray scintillators.
 (Detailed Manual)

 - Sensor: 1" Sony EXview HAD CCD II

 - Optics: High resolution f/1.4 1" lens

 - Cooling: Regulated Peltier ΔT = -35°C